Amy Schumer Insisted On Goldie Hawn As Her Mom In ‘Snatched’: Goldie Relaunches Her Career At 71

 Goldie Hawn enjoyed making Snatched with Amy Schumer so much that she plans to return to acting full-time.
 Amy Schumer really started something with her insistent plea to have Goldie Hawn portray her mother.

-Goldie Hawn and Amy Schumer proved to be a great pair in Snatched, but speaking of great pairs, what about Goldie Hawn’s 34-year romance with Kirk Russell?
-Hawn told People Kirk Russell was always a really sweet guy, who was great with children.
+Goldie Hawn and Amy Schumer proved to be a great pair in Snatched, but speaking of great pairs, what about Goldie Hawn’s 34-year romance with Kurt Russell?
+Hawn told People that Kurt Russell was always a really sweet guy, who was great with children.

 “He was so good-looking, but he had no pretense about him.
 I could tell right away he wasn’t a womanizer.
 What really got me was when I watched my kids when they’d come to the set and how he was with them.
 He was amazing with them.
-He was such a natural,”
+He was such a natural.”

-Amy Schumer star of Snatched, always joking about being single, perhaps dreams of a relationship like the one Goldie Hawn has with Kirk Russell.
-After all, who doesn’t?
-Kirk Russell was a major heartthrob back in the day, and after all these years Goldie Hawn and Kirk Russell are still beautiful together.
+Amy Schumer who is always joking about being single, perhaps dreams of a relationship like the one Goldie Hawn has with Kurt Russell.
+Russell was a major heartthrob back in the day, and after all these years, Goldie Hawn and Kurt Russell are still beautiful together.

 RELATED REPORTS FROM THE INQUISITR